MickMarch/stock_analysis/README.md

 ### Purpose

-The purpose of this project is to ***refactor a VBA script*** that creates a report of the data of daily trade volumes and prices of 12 green stocks from the years **2017** & **2018**.
-The analysis highlights the following, sorted by stock ticker symbol:
+The purpose of this project is to ***refactor a VBA script*** that creates a report of the data of daily trade volumes and prices of 12 green stocks from the years 2017 & 2018.

+1. The main objective is to reduce looping through the entire dataset from 12 times to only 1 time.
+2. The secondary objective is to compare the runtime speeds of the old vs new code.

+### Code Functionality

+The VBA script creates the following analysis, sorted by stock ticker symbol:

-* The **total daily volume** of shares/stocks traded
+* The **total daily volume** of stocks traded
 * The **annual return** amount

-The original script looped through the entire table of stock data by an amount equal to the amount of unique tickers being analyzed.
-The objective is to get the code to go through the stock data only one time, and to measure the runtime speeds of the old vs new code.

-### Important Note for Consideration
+### Important Note About the Dataset

 The dataset being used is sorted first by the **Ticker** column in **Alphabetical** order, followed by a secondary sort of the **Date** column in **Ascending** order.
 The code relies on this format.